GodferOkongo/Olist-Sales-Analysis/README.md

 # Olist-Sales-Analysis

 Olist is an Ecommerce site based in Brazil.
 Based on data from the years 2016-2018, analysis was conducted to gain insight on sales metrics to further understand product and category performance, order patterns and return metrics.
-Using this information, future decisions were guided towards expanding into new markets, pushing underperforming products and categories and overall maximising revenue.
+Using this information, future decisions were guided towards expanding into new markets, finding and pushing underutilised products and categories and overall maximising revenue.

 # Table of Contents